 2. Expose an endpoint in your service like /metrics

-Define a specific endpoint like /metrics in your service and connect the prometheus client libraries url handler
+Define a specific endpoint like /metrics in your service and connect the Prometheus client library’s URL handler to

-functions with it.
-This endpoint will be called by the inbuilt monitoring stack (prometheus) periodically to scrap the
+it.
+This endpoint will be called by the inbuilt monitoring stack (Prometheus) periodically to scrape the metrics

 3. Declare the metrics endpoint in ops.json